Cost Inflation Index for Financial Year 2024-25

 Cost Inflation Index

-What is the cost inflation index?
+What is the Cost Inflation Index?

-Cost Inflation Index table: FY 2001-02 to FY 2023-24 Table
+Cost Inflation Index Table: FY 2001-02 to FY 2024-25 CII Chart

-Note: The table shows how prices change over the years using something called the Cost Inflation Index (CII).
-It’s like a score that tells us how much prices have gone up compared to the past.
+Note: The table shows how prices have changed over the years using Cost Inflation Index (CII).
+It refers to a score that tells us how much prices have gone up compared to the past.
+Each year has a different CII number.
+Higher numbers mean prices have gone up more.

 Asset purchased: FY 2007-08 for Rs.10 lakh